-- live in a University of Pittsburgh dormitory,
+- University of Pittsburgh dormitory

-- commute from home if you live nearby.
+- Commute from home (if you live nearby)

-University of Pittsburgh dormitories
+University of Pittsburgh dormitory

 Locating a summer rental in Pittsburgh